davidkroell/homemade-di/README.md

 # homemade-di

 This project is a demo for a do-it-yourself dependency injection framework for `dotnet`.
-I've written this for educational purpose.
+I've created this for educational purpose.

+I also written about this topic in my blog: https://davidkroell.com/blog/2021/homemade-di-the-hows-and-whys-of-dependency-injection/

 ## Purpose of this